 We strongly recommend supplemental insurance (our webpage) to cover medical evacuation.

 If traveling with prescription medications, check with the government of Swaziland to ensure the medications are legal in Swaziland.
 Always, carry your prescription medications in original packaging with your doctor’s prescription.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Travel & Transportation

-Extreme caution is recommended if/when using mini-bus taxis, locally known as khumbis, which follow fixed routes and are flagged down by passengers almost everywhere on the streets and roads of Swaziland.
+Public Transportation: Extreme caution is recommended if using mini-bus taxis, locally known as khumbis, which follow fixed routes and are flagged down by passengers almost everywhere in Swaziland.
 Many of these vehicles fail to meet minimal safety standards.
-Drivers frequently overload the vehicles, travel at excessive speeds.
+Drivers frequently overload the vehicles and travel at excessive speeds.
 Fatal accidents involving these conveyances are very common.

-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Swaziland, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Swaziland’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Swaziland, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Swaziland’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.